LucaMaccarini/InstaMacBot/README.md

 ### currently
 I am doing:
 - testing release 2.1
-- i will add a new setting inside all bot for automatic restart bot when instagram unlock bot actions (after an instagram block)
+- i'm adding a new setting inside all bot for automatic restart bot when instagram unlock bot actions (after an instagram block)
 ### To do
-#### Release 2.2
+#### release 2.2
 - new bot (or edit follow/like bot) adding the possibility to comment last users posts
+- add the possibility to use a proxy server

+#### Release 3.0
 - I will add the possibility to add technical accounts in the bot (useless instagram accounts like fakes): the technical accounts will be used for massive actions which do not need to be performed from our main account such as the 3 scraping bots so it will be safer to use the bot on your main account
 - I will also add multi-user bots: bots where multiple technical accounts will be used to perform actions

 #### will be done
-- bot autostart when instagram stop to block user actions
 - activate the settings panel by putting some settings